 John Walsh, 50, works as a CAD technician for a survey company.
-A friend of his brought Yorkshire Cancer Research to his attention, along with some of the worrying Yorkshire cancer statistics, such as studies that show that people in Yorkshire are more likely to get cancer and die from it than in most other parts of the country.
+A friend of his brought Yorkshire Cancer Research to his attention, along with some of the worrying Yorkshire cancer statistics, such as studies that show that people in Yorkshire are more likely to get cancer and die from it than in most other parts of England.
 Through this, John saw an opportunity to get signed up for the Selby Three Swans Sportive.

 He explains his motivations to us: “Given those statistics, I thought that I should use my pedal power to contribute something.
 And as a Yorkshireman with cancer down both sides of the family, I have a vested interest.”